Skip to content

 language="python",

-chunk_max_size=1000, # target tokens per chunk
+chunk_max_size=1000, # max bytes per chunk

-structure=True, # optionally include structure info
+structure=True, # include structure metadata

 for i, chunk in enumerate(result["chunks"]):